samgoldman97/kinase-cpi-reanalysis/README.md

 3. `mlper1normsklearn`: An MLP model with standard normalized target values implemented in sklearn
 4. `ridgesplit_morgan`: Equivalent to `ridgesplit` but using Morgan FP's.
 5. `gpsplit`: Equivalent to `ridgesplit` but using gaussian processes
+6. `hybridsplit`: Equivalent to `ridgesplit` but using hybrid models without MLP normalization
+7. `hybridsplitnorm`: Equivalent to `hybridsplit` but with normalization
+8. `hybridnorm`: Equivalent to `hybrid` but with normalization
-6. `hybridsplit`: Equivalent to `ridgesplit` but using hybrid MLP and GP models
+9. `hybridsplit`: Equivalent to `ridgesplit` but using hybrid MLP and GP models
-7. `mlper1split`: Equivalent to `ridgesplit` but using an MLP model.
-By default, this is normalized as it uses an SKLearn implementation that gives poor predictions without normalization.
+10. `mlper1split`: Equivalent to `ridgesplit` but using an MLP model with keras.
+11. `mlper1splitnormsklearn`: Equivalent to `mlper1split` but using sklearn and normalization
+12. `mlper1splitsklearn`: Equivalent to `mlper1split` but using sklearn and no normalization
+13. `mlper1splitnorm`: Equivalent to `mlper1split` but using normalization

 #### Installation directions